 To find out what market observers see as the best ways to address this matter, Mergermarket on behalf of Toppan Merrill spoke with four experts.

-Toppan Merrill question: In August, President Trump contributed to the debate regarding the merits of quarterly vs biannual financial reporting.
+Toppan Merrill question: President Trump has contributed to the debate regarding the merits of quarterly vs biannual financial reporting.
 What benefits and drawbacks do you feel would accompany a switch to a biannual reporting period?
 Leading industry experts weigh in...

 Lona Nallengara, Shearman & Sterling says: The underlying concern with quarterly reporting, coupled with quarterly guidance, is that it breeds a short-term perspective on managing a company — driving leaders of companies to manage to short-term results rather than long-term outcomes.
 The argument is that if the market is conditioned to receive an earnings release and a quarterly report every three months (along with an expectation to provide an outlook for what the next quarter’s performance will be like), it is hard not to expect the leaders of a company (and everyone at the company) to want to make quarterly results as good as possible.
 Does quarterly reporting drive a leader of a company to make decisions so that the next quarter looks good, rather than making a harder decision to sacrifice short-term results for the longer term, sustained growth of her company?